Russia-Ukraine War: What to know on Russia’s war in Ukraine

 Kyiv’s central train station remained crowded with people desperate to leave, and frequent shelling could be heard from the center of the capital city.

-A third round of talks between Russia and Ukraine will take place Monday, according to Davyd Arakhamia, a member of the Ukrainian delegation.
-He gave no additional details.

-Previous meetings were held in Belarus and led to the failed cease-fire agreement to create humanitarian corridors for the evacuation of civilians from besieged cities.
+While most of the world is shunning Putin, one of the few leaders keeping an open line of communication is French President Emmanuel Macron.

+Meanwhile, Russia lawyers snubbed a hearing at the United Nations’ top court into an effort by Kyiv to halt Moscow’s devastating invasion of Ukraine.

-Putin continued to blame the war on the Ukrainian leadership and slammed their resistance to the invasion.
-He said if they continued to resist, “They are calling into question the future of Ukrainian statehood.”
-His comments came as Zelenskyy made a “desperate plea” on Saturday to the U.S. Congressfor more planes as Russian forces continued to batter strategic locations.
+Putin continued to blame the war on the Ukrainian leadership, saying, “They are calling into question the future of Ukrainian statehood.”
+In a call with Turkish President Recep Tayyip Erdogan on Sunday, Putin said the invasion could be halted only “only if Kyiv ceases hostilities,” according to a Kremlin account.

-Meanwhile, Israel’s prime minister returned Sunday from a trip to Russia where he met Putin and discussed the war.

-Naftali Bennett flew to Moscow on Saturday, where he met the Russian leader for three hours.
-Bennett spoke to Zelenskyy after his meeting with Putin.

 THE HUMANITARIAN SITUATION